 There does appear to be a trend of choosing to only cover nonresidential rental and leasing.
-Based on the responses to the 2008 Revisited Status Report, the main problem with coverage of prices was partial coverage because only nonresidential rental and leasing were covered currently.
+Based on the responses to the 2009 Revisited Status Report, the main problem with coverage of prices was partial coverage because only nonresidential rental and leasing were covered currently.
 This was the case for three of the five countries reporting price indices for rental of real estate.
 One country covered both residential and nonresidential.
 One country reported development of a house price index for NACE 68.10.1.
 A complete summary of responses is included in the Overview of International Progress in Appendix A.0.
+The progress report was updated to include details from the 2009 Aggregate Status survey.